Sleaford: Twentieth century and beyond

 By 1979, the major landowner, Victor Hervey, 6th Marquess of Bristol, was heavily in debt and sold most of his estates in Sleaford and Quarrington.
 The estate office closed in 1989.
 Much of the land went to property developers and subsequent decades brought new housing and a considerable rise in population.
 According to a council report, people were attracted to the town by "the quality of life, low crime rates, relatively low house prices and good-quality education".
 From 1981 to 2011, Sleaford's population more than doubled; the growth rate in 1991–2001 was the fastest of any town in the county.
 The infrastructure struggled to cope, especially with increased traffic congestion.
 Two bypasses opened and a one-way system was introduced.
 Between 1995 and 2001, the Single Regeneration Budget granted over £10 million to Sleaford to deliver 13 major regeneration programmes collectively known as "Sleaford Pride", including improvements to the town centre, the conversion of the old Navigation stables, and the development of The Hub arts centre (opened 2002) on the site of a former Hubbard and Phillips seed warehouse.

+The Cinema Museum in London holds a significant amount of material filmed in Sleaford in the early 1960's.